mwaniki9322/portfolioIP/README.md

 * Enjoy!

 ## Known Bugs
-No bugs on this project.Inacse of any bug feel free to contact me.
+No bugs on this project.Incase of any bug feel free to contact me.
 ## Technologies Used
 HTML,CSS and Bootstrap were the technologies used.
 ## Support and contact details